-While the Geminid meteor shower is active between December 4–17, 2020, your chances of seeing the most shooting stars at once begins midevening—around 9 or 10 p.m. your local time—on Sunday, December 13 through dawn on Monday, December 14, according to EarthSky.org.
+While the Geminid meteor shower is active between November 19–December 24, 2021, your chances of seeing the most shooting stars at once begins midevening—around 9 or 10 p.m. your local time—on Monday, December 13 through dawn on Tuesday, December 14, according to EarthSky.org.
 The greatest number of meteors should be visible around 2 a.m. in your local time zone.

-You can see the Geminids from anywhere in the Northern Hemisphere where the skies are clear on the night of December 13, 2020.
+You can see the Geminids from anywhere in the Northern Hemisphere where the skies are clear on the night of December 13, 2021.
 The Geminids are still visible in the Southern Hemisphere, just at lower rates.
-If you plan on viewing the meteor shower on Sunday night in the United States, you’ll find the clearest skies in the southern half of the country, according to an Accuweather forecast.
-However, many people throughout the Northeast, Ohio Valley, Pacific Northwest, and northern Rockies will struggle to see the Geminids due to clouds and stormy patterns this year.
+If you plan on viewing the meteor shower on the peak night in the United States, you’ll typically find the clearest skies in the southwestern part of the country where cloud cover is much rarer than in the Northeast or Pacific Northwest in December.

 The Geminids are bright enough to see without a telescope.
 But since you’ll need to give your eyes around 45 minutes to adjust to the dark, you’ll want a few blankets and chairs to stay warm and comfortable outside in the December chill.

-Buy now: Selk’bag Original 6G Wearable Sleeping Bag, $170, selkbagusa.com
+- Buy now: Selk’bag Original Recycled Wearable Sleeping Bag, $189, selkbagusa.com; rei.com

 And don’t forget a thermos of something warm.
 Need some international inspiration?
 Check out some of our favorite hot alcoholic drinks from around the world.

-If you end up missing the Geminids this December, you won’t have to wait long for 2021’s first celestial event to happen.
-The Quadrantids will peak late at night on Saturday, January 2, and into the early morning hours of Sunday, January 3, 2021.
-It’s predicted that the Quadrantids will produce about 25 meteors per hour, but keep in mind that the moon will be 84 percent full that night so you’ll have to deal with a lot of moonlight in addition to chilly temperatures.
+If you end up missing the Geminids this December, you won’t have to wait long for 2022’s first celestial event to happen.
+The Quadrantids will peak late at night on Sunday, January 2, and into the early morning hours of Monday, January 3, 2022.
+It’s predicted that the Quadrantids will produce about 25 meteors per hour.
+Plus, the new moon falls on the same night, so you’ll have completely dark skies.